kavilla/pets/README.md

 ## TODO
 - Cleanup conditionals related to marriage
 - Add function comments for reusability
-- Return custom error message
 - Document request body for POSTs and PUTs
 - Document errors
-- Update POSTs to be 201
 - Update PUT person to a PATCH
 	- The partner_id being optional on a PUT is not correct if the behavior changes if you do pass it will try to modify it but if person is married. and you don't pass partner_id it won't divorce a person.
 This is bad for  PUT.
 - Create UI